 - When the Title IX Coordinator can resolve the matter informally by providing supportive measures to remedy the situation.

-To initiate Alternative Resolution, a Complainant needs to submit a formal complaint, in writing to the Title IX Coordinator.
-If a Respondent wishes to initiate Informal Resolution, they should contact the Title IX Coordinator to so indicate.
+To initiate Alternative Resolution, a Complainant must submit a formal complaint as defined above, in writing to the Title IX Coordinator.
+If a Respondent wishes to initiate Alternative Resolution, they should contact the Title IX Coordinator.
+The parties may agree, as a condition of engaging in Informal Resolution, that statements made, or evidence shared, during the Informal Resolution process will not be considered in the Formal Grievance Process unless all parties consent.

 Prior to implementing Alternative Resolution, the College will provide the parties with written notice of the reported misconduct and any sanctions or measures that may result from participating in such a process, including information regarding any records that will be maintained or shared by the College.